hui-tony-zk/PDclust/README.md

 Step 1: Read in files
 ---------------------

-The input is a named list of data frames containing CpG calls for each single-cell.
+The input to the `PDclust` workflow is a named list of data frames containing CpG calls for each single-cell.

 The four columns should be named as follows: `chr`, `start`, `end`, `meth` (for percent methylation).

-There is a sample dataset included with this package that contains three single-cells and containing only chr22 to reduce file size.
+As an example, there is a sample dataset included with this package (`cpg_files`) that contains three single-cells.

 ``` r
 cpg_files